Statistics Explained

 This indicator is defined as the value (at current prices) of EU imports from the countries on the DAC list of ODA beneficiaries.
 It indicates to what extent products from these countries access the EU market.
 Information for this indicator is provided by enterprises with a trade volume above a set threshold and is collected on the basis of customs declarations.
 This information is then adjusted by Member States to account for the impact of trade under this threshold.

-a vertical stacked bar chart showing the EU Imports from developing countries, by country income group in the EU from 2002 to 2022.
+A vertical stacked bar chart showing the EU Imports from developing countries, by country income group in the EU from 2002 to 2023, in billion euros at current prices.
 The bars show China, excluding Hong Kong, lower middle income countries, upper middle income countries, other low income countries and least developed countries.

-Figure 5: EU Imports from developing countries, by country income group, EU, 2002-2022 (EUR billion, current prices)
+Figure 5: EU imports from developing countries, by country income group, EU, 2002–2023 (EUR billion, current prices)

 Source: Eurostat (sdg_17_30)

-two pie charts showing Extra-EU imports, by trading partner in the EU in 2017 and 2022.
-The pie chart segments show the percentages of imports of ten categories of trading partners.
+Two pie charts showing Extra-EU imports, by trading partner in the EU in 2018 and 2023.
+The pie chart segments show the percentages of imports from ten trading partners.

 Source: Eurostat (sdg_17_30) and (ext_lt_maineu)